 For some, breakfast is just fuel for the day.
 For others, it can be a reason to get up.

-When I was cycling around Vancouver island in the spring of ’06, breakfast was the only meal I’d eat out.
+When I cycle-toured around Vancouver Island in the spring of 2006, breakfast was the only meal I’d eat out.
 I’d ride around a new town for an hour, looking for the perfect nook.
 I was often rewarded, like when I found these cinnamon buns at a rustic bakery, hidden away in cottage country forest, brushed inside with the slightest hint of raspberry.

 It was so good, I didn’t even notice the plastic.